tom-draper/clockin/README.md

 ### Starting a work session

-To record a new work session, run:
+To start recording a new work session, run:

 ```bash
 clockin start
 ```

-With multiple work sessions running at once, you can keep track of them with a name:
+With multiple work sessions running at once, you can keep track of them by providing a name identifier:

 ```bash
 clockin start homework